 7.3 Physical measures such as locked filing cabinets and restricted access to offices, organizational measures such as security clearances and limiting access on a “need-to-know” basis, and technological measures such as the use of passwords and encryption have been adopted by Compugen.

-7.4 Each employee of Compugen shall be made aware of the importance of maintaining the confidentiality of personal information.
+7.4 Each staff members of Compugen shall be made aware of the importance of maintaining the confidentiality of personal information.

 7.5 Personal information disclosed to third parties shall be protected by contractual agreement stipulating the confidentiality of the information and the purposes for which it is to be used.